mister-sir/makeTable/README.md

 ## Notes

 So, as of now, this program only works in `python2`.
-Evidently `python3` handles unicode somewhat differently, but hopefully that'll be an easy fix.
+Evidently `python3` handles unicode somewhat differently, and I haven't bothered to figure it out yet and update this project.